snwfog/ppedit/README.md

     - `cd (ppedit project root)/ppedit/                `
 	- `coffeescript-concat -R coffee/tests | coffee -s --compile > js/ppedit-tests.js`

  - Open the tests.html file on a browser to run and see the results of the tests.
-Clear your browser cache and refresh your page to run the tests again.
+Clear your browser cache and refresh your page to run the tests again. *NOTE: never move the mouse while the tests are running, as it can falsify some of the tests.*.

   - You can also run the `compileCoffee.sh` file to generate the ppedit.js and the ppedit-test.js in one command.